 - Am I hungry, angry, lonely, tired?
 (H.A.L.T) Inquire.
 Listen.
 Respond.

-- Have you injured yourself?
-Stop immediately.
+- Stop immediately.
 Assess.
 Ice.
 Rest.
 Elevate.
 Compression.
-Follow up with doctor.
+Follow up with a doctor.

 - How is my mood?
 Allow yourself to feel the emotion.